andyngh/noHiC/README.md

   --resume                                                      Resume the pipeline from the earliest failed steps -h|--help                                                     Display this help message
 ```
+**Purposes**

+The initial steps of the noHic pipeline involve removal of contigs originating from non-target species (contaminant contigs) and organelles, thereby making sure that these contigs will not intefere with the downstream scaffolding.
+The nohic-clean first checks for the presence of adapters in the input contigs.
+If there are adapters, the script will stop with an error message.
+It is highly recommended that users should trim their reads with some effective programs like [TGSFilter](https://github.com/HuiyangYu/TGSFilter) and re-assemble their contigs before executing nohic-clean again with the `--resume` flag.
+Once identifying that the contigs are adapter-free, nohic-clean calls Kraken2 and TaxonKit to determine contaminant contigs in the input.
+If required by users, nohic-clean will also identify contigs from organelles based on BLASTn and a FASTA file containing reference mtDNA and cpDNA sequences.
+The contigs marked as contaminants will finally be removed.

+**Adapter detection**

+**Contig taxonomic classification options**
+**Organellar DNA removal options**
+**Outputs**

 ### 3.2. nohic-refpick.sh: Creating Personalized Reference for the Cleaned Contigs